Skip to content

 • Different services might have additional parameter configurations, which you can view and edit in the compose.yaml file.

-Start sglang-server service
+Start vllm-server service

-connect to sglang-server via vlm-sglang-client backend
+connect to vllm-server via vlm-http-client backend

 Tip

-mineru -p <input_path> -o <output_path> -b vlm-sglang-client -u http://<server_ip>:30000
+mineru -p <input_path> -o <output_path> -b vlm-http-client -u http://<server_ip>:30000

 Start Web API service